-- The player needed to be a bona fide superstar coming out of college (aka The Troy Williamson Exemption)
+- The player needs to be a bona fide superstar coming out of college (a.k.a.
+The Troy Williamson Exemption).

-- The player’s on-field performance was not just bad, but rather really bad (aka The Tony Mandarich Exemption).
+- The player’s on-field performance needs to be historically bad (a.k.a.
+The Tony Mandarich Exemption).

-- The player was given a fair shot to compete on the field (aka The Rich Campbell Exemption)
+- The player needs to receive a fair chance to compete on the field (a.k.a.
+The Rich Campbell Exemption).

 As a junior at South Carolina, Williamson had 43 receptions for 835 yards and seven touchdowns.
-In order to finish in the top 10 in any of those categories, he would have needed approximately 100% more receptions, 40% more yards, or 70% more touchdowns.
-In case you’re wondering, he would have needed approximately 150% more receptions, 70% more yards, or 160% more touchdowns to be the outright leader in any category.
-Regardless, he thought he had accomplished enough to leave school early and enter the draft.
-After Williamson’s performance at the combine, most “experts” considered him a mid-1st round pick so his belief was substantiated.
+In order to finish in the top 10 in any of those categories, he would have needed approximately twice as many receptions, 40% more yards, or 70% more touchdowns.
+To have been the outright leader, he would have needed approximately 150% more receptions, 70% more yards, or 160% more touchdowns.
+Still, he thought he had accomplished enough to leave school early and enter the draft.

 After playing in 49 games from 2005-2009, Williamson caught 87 passes for 1,131 yards, scored four TDs and had a Weighted Average Value of eight.
 Throughout his career, Williamson became better known for the passes he dropped than the ones he caught.

 Williamson had a bust-worthy career for a top 10 overall pick.
 However, any expectations of him were based on wishful thinking and not on prior achievement.
 Since his lack of production shouldn’t have come as a big surprise, he became the inspiration for what I call the Troy Williamson Exemption.
 In essence, an all-time bust shouldn’t have any noticeable deficiencies before the pick is made.
-Regardless, Williamson still was a bust and deserving of a Top 10 Bust Honorable Mention.

 If his resume sounds familiar it should.
 In fact, Heyward-Bey and Williamson could have been twins.
 First, they both left college early despite significantly trailing the statistical leaders during their final seasons.
-Second, they both were lightning quick and ran the 40-yard dash at the combine in around 4.3 seconds.
-Third, they both were taken with 7th overall picks based on their speed at the combine more so than for their accomplishments in college.
+Second, they both were lightning fast and ran the 40-yard dash at the combine in around 4.3 seconds.
+Third, they both went with the 7th overall pick based on their speed at the combine more so than for their accomplishments in college.
 For these reasons, they both qualify for the Troy Williamson Exemption.